kurniawano/ictpsp.github.io/_Notes/String.md

 ### Getting a Substring from a String

-Not only we can get a character from a string, we can also slice a substring from a string.
+Not only can we get a character from a string, but we can also slice a substring from a string.
 This **slicing** operation makes use of the same **Get Item** operator (or the bracket operator).
-The only difference is that the argument inside the bracket is a slice that contains double colon.
+The only difference is that the argument inside the brackets is a slice that contains double colons.

 ```python
 [start:end:step]